Birth InjuriesCompensation for mothers & babies at birth

 Forceps Delivery/Ventouse Delivery

 Should the baby become distressed during the birth, a forceps delivery or ventouse delivery may be required to help pull the baby out.
-Each of these methods should be used only in specific circumstances with a trained medical professional present to advice on the most appropriate method.
+Each of these methods should be used only in specific circumstances with a trained medical professional present to advise on the most appropriate method.
 This is really important because if the wrong decision is made then there could be scarring to the baby’s face or head as well as nerve damage.
 If your baby has been injured in this way then you could be entitled to make a claim for compensation.

 Types of birth defects include Down’s syndrome, holes in the heart and club feet and some are simple to diagnose using blood tests or scans.
 Tragically though, some birth defects do go undiagnosed and should a birth defect that is usually simple to diagnose not be detected by a healthcare professional, perhaps due to a lack of training or faulty scanning machine, you may be entitled to make a claim for birth injury compensation.
 Sometimes, a mother chooses to terminate a pregnancy rather than give birth to a child with a physical or mental disability and often compensation for these types of injuries goes some way to funding the costs associated with raising a disabled child.
-Digby Brown.

 Maternal Diabetes/Gestational Diabetes